tweag/python-monorepo-example/content/blog/2020-06-18-software-heritage.md

 Ideally, Nix fetchers and these package repositories would provide checksums of the unpacked _contents_ of their packages as much as possible.
 This would give us the freedom to identify content independently of the way it is packed, transferred and stored.
-We haven't yet decided how to move on, but rest reassured that we will continue to work on it.
+We haven't yet decided how to move on, but rest assured that we will continue to work on it.

 # Wrap up